Last updated: March 29, 2023

 My flat is currently in the middle of a huge overhaul in terms of decor and layout.
+(ETA: I’ve since moved to a new house and you can see my new dressing table set up here).
 It’s a one bedroom flat on two floors (and technically a maisonette rather than a flat, as it has its own outside entrance, which is on the first floor of my block).
 Upstairs contains only the bedroom, and downstairs a lounge, bathroom, small hallway and kitchen.
 The flat was originally a mezzanine/gallery style.
 The bedroom had only a half height wall around it and you could look over into the lounge below.
 This gives incredible height to the that room.

 When Sean moved in with me a year ago, being the handy person he is, he transformed the flat by building the mezzanine wall right up to the ceiling, effectively closing in the bedroom and separating it off from the rest of the flat.
 He put a door on, so now you walk up the stairs into the bedroom and can go in and close the door behind you.